NASA scientists estimate Tonga blast at 10 megatons

 "If the past precedent for volcanic eruptions in this kind of setting has any meaning at all," he added, "then we won't have another one of these explosions for a while."

 Reconnaissance flights by the government of New Zealand showed ash had blanketed houses and many other structures.
-The New Zealand foreign ministry reported that two had been confirmed killed and that a tsunami had inundated the western coast of the main island of Tongatapu, causing major damage.
-Wire reports cite the Government of Tonga claiming one additional death and even more damage on outlying islands, including the Mango island, where all homes have been destroyed.
+New Zealand's Foreign Ministry reported that two people had been confirmed killed and that a tsunami had inundated the western coast of the main island of Tongatapu, causing major damage.
+Wire reports cite the government of Tonga claiming one additional death and even more damage on outlying islands, including Mango island, where all homes have been destroyed.

 "In this particular case, we don't know when, a kind of volcano with a big summit ring of hills and things formed," Garvin says.

-In late 2014 and early 2015, along the rim of that caldera, volcanic activity built a platform that rose up out of the sea, creating new island.
-Layers of steam and ash eventually connected the island, known as Hunga Tonga Hunga Ha'apai, to two much older islands on either side of it.
+In late 2014 and early 2015, along the rim of that caldera, volcanic activity built a platform that rose up out of the sea, creating a new island.
+Layers of steam and ash eventually connected the island, known as Hunga Tonga-Hunga Ha'apai, to two much older islands on either side of it.

-Hunga Tonga Hunga Ha'apai was completely destroyed by Saturday's explosion, says Dan Slayback, a research scientist for NASA Goddard and Science Systems and Applications Inc. Slayback says the blast was so massive it even appears to have taken chunks out of the older islands nearby.
+Hunga Tonga-Hunga Ha'apai was completely destroyed by Saturday's explosion, says Dan Slayback, a research scientist for NASA's Goddard, as well as Science Systems and Applications Inc. Slayback says the blast was so massive it even appears to have taken chunks out of the older islands nearby.

 "They weren't ash — they were solid rock, blown to bits," he says.
 "It was quite amazing to see that happen."